Underwater timber harvesting , Reclaimed wood products , Reservoir management , Reservoir services

 By 2025, Triton Guyane aims to produce 9,000 cubic meters of timber and secure 8% of the electricity needs for the Guianese coast through the sale of biomass fuel.
 This project is set to be a world first, both in terms of the technology used and the scale of the operation, coupled with a strong commitment to preserving the unique character of the site.

-Triton has committed to considering environmental sensitivities (nesting protected birds, water quality, giant otters, etc.) and heritage aspects (landscape, historical sites, users, etc.), integrating them into its operational plan.
-The wood harvesting, which does not impact the living forest and occurs in a man-made water body, focuses on the deeper areas.
-This approach preserves the trees in the oxygen-rich areas of the lake, which contain the majority of the biodiversity in the reservoir.
+Triton has committed to protect environmental sensitivities (nesting protected birds, water quality, giant otters, etc.) and heritage aspects (landscape, historical sites, users, etc.), integrating them into our operational plan.
+Timber harvesting does not impact the living forest and occurs in the deeper areas of the reservoir.
+It preserves the shallow areas, containing oxygen-rich water therefore the majority of the biodivesity in the reservoir

-This strategy also partially maintains the attractive aesthetic aspect of the site and enables the development of other economic activities.
+This strategy also aims to maintain the attractive aesthetic aspect of the site and enables the development of other economic activities.

 Cutting submerged wood, an innovative and patented technology